 The small town of Peñíscola (pronounced “pay-nyis-co-luh) is centered around the 15th century Castillo de Papa Luna, a memorable castle-fortress overlooking the blue Mediterranean.
 It hovers over the buildings below, and makes the perfect backdrop.
 If you get tired of drinking sangria and eating tapas by the beach, you can visit and explore inside this castle fortress as well.
-Peniscola Spain
+Playa Peniscola

 Not only does it have great views of the town, but it has a pretty fascinating history involving pirates, the Knights Templar, and even being a Game of Thrones film location!